taskcluster/taskgraph/docs/howto/load-task-locally.rst

   local Taskgraph called ``<name>``.
 * ``<registry>`` - Load the image from the specified Docker registry.

-Specifying ``<image name>`` is particularly useful when working on changes to the image.
+Specifying ``<name>`` is particularly useful when working on changes to the image.
 For example, let's say you're making changes to ``taskcluster/docker/python/Dockerfile``, you can run:

 .. code-block:: shell